 In this update we want to underscore that we continue to promote and enforce Physical distancing.
 All employees and volunteers must maintain a distance of 6 feet or more to carry out their job and volunteer duties.
 We continue to evaluate our Office space and our workflow practices in the Fred Meyer stores to ensure social distancing and, where possible, minimize the time that employees and volunteers are working in close proximity.

-We also want to underscore our longstanding practice of requiring the proper use of a Mask as a face-covering.
+We also want to underscore our longstanding practice of requiring the proper use of a mask as a face-covering.
 We require all individuals (including employees and volunteers) to wear a mask in our office, in our stores and when making client deliveries.
 Mask requirements include moving around the office for even simple tasks like using the restroom or using the printer.
-Masks must be worn at all times in the stores.
+Staff, volunteers and drivers must wear a mask at all times in the stores or making deliveries.
+In accordance with the Centers for Disease Control guidance, the mask requirement includes children of volunteers who are two years of age or older.

 If you are a volunteer with a medical exemption from wearing a mask, we welcome you to support our work as a volunteer from your home as an order-taker or making calls in our volunteer Friendly Caller program.
 For the health and safety of Fred Meyer employees, customers, our staff members, and our other volunteers, we cannot allow volunteers in the stores or as a driver without a mask, even if the volunteer has a medical exemption.